Use case · Healthcare assistant

 • Optionally syncs a summary to the EHR

-Memory stays inside the clinic network
+Memory stays in the EU

-• Encrypted at rest and in transit
+• Postgres + pgvector, encrypted at rest and in transit

 • Every fact carries a lawful_basis tag